-Mid-range and budget hotels are generally located in Dusit and Chinatown.
+Mid-range and cheaper hotels are generally located in Dusit and Chinatown.
 The Old City district is home to Khao San Road as well as a clutch of the city's most imposing temples, so you'll find a real mix of accommodation in this area.

 The big major chains are well represented in the city with hotels from Holiday Inn, Novotel, Marriott, Mercure, Ibis, Renaissance, Sofitel and Grand Hyatt.
 Far East chains such as 13 Coins, Amari, Anantara and Shangri-la also have properties in the city.

 Unpick the gorgeous tapestry of attractions in Bangkok...

 There's so much to see and do.
 Whatever kind of holiday you're after, you can be assured that Bangkok will provide a number of unforgettable experiences.